Towards mitigation of apparent tension between nuclear physics and astrophysical observations by improved modeling of neutron star matter: Introduction

-{\textit{\textbf{Introduction.}}} The properties and composition of nuclear matter near and above nuclear saturation density ($\rho_0$) have been the subject of intense theoretical and experimental investigations throughout the preceding decades.
-Fascinatingly, important insights about them can be deduced from observations of macroscopic properties of neutron stars (NSs), such as their mass, radius, moment of inertia, and tidal deformability.
+The properties and composition of nuclear matter near and above nuclear saturation density ($\rho_0$) have been the subject of intense theoretical and experimental investigations throughout the preceding decades.
+Fascinatingly, important insights about them can be deduced from observations of macroscopic properties of NSs, such as their mass, radius, moment of inertia, and tidal deformability.
 After all, it is likely that the NS interior hosts matter at densities reaching supranuclear values.
+Recent simultaneous mass and radius measurements of PSR J0030+0451 by NICER collaboration \cite{Riley:2019yda,Miller:2019cac}, the mass measurements of the pulsars PSR J0348+0432 \cite{Antoniadis:2013pzd}, PSR J0740+6620 \cite{Cromartie:2019kug} exceeding $2M_\odot$, and the binary neutron star (BNS) merger events GW170817~\cite{TheLIGOScientific:2017qsa} and GW190425~\cite{Abbott:2020uma} reported by the LIGO/VIRGO collaboration~\cite{advanced-ligo,advanced-virgo} (LVC) have provided an extraordinary amount of information about NS composition.
+These individual measurements can be combined to impose very strict constraints on the EoS of such matter \cite{Abbott:2018exr,Raaijmakers:2019dks,Jiang:2019rcw,Landry:2020vaw}.